ghostbsd/assemble-livecd/README.md

 ## Features
 * Build GhostBSD from packages
-* Mate, XFCE, Cinnamon and KDE desktop environments
 * Hybrid DVD/USB image

-## Graphics support
-* Compatible with VirtualBox, VMware, NVIDIA graphics out of box
-* SCFB support with automatic best resolution for UEFI enabled systems with Intel/AMD graphics

 ## System requirements
 * Latest version of GhostBSD
 * 20GB of free disk space
 * 4GB of free memory

-Note: GhostBSD 19.09 and later should be used to build ISO.
+Note: GhostBSD should be used to build ISO.

 ## Initial setup
 Install the required packages: